victor-hugo-dc/stem-for-the-streets/portfolio/index.md

 ---
-title: Portfolio
+title: Programs
-subtitle: This is an optional subtitle for the portfolio page.
+subtitle: 'The programs that STEM for the Streets offers to underprivileged students. '
 layout_style: mosaic
-menus:
+layout: portfolio
+menu:
   main:
-    title: Portfolio
     weight: 2
-layout: portfolio

 ---